juliuskoval/signoz-prometheus/README.md

-Note that all of this was tested with a self-hosted community edition of SigNoz.
+Note that all of this was tested with a self-hosted community edition of SigNoz and Grafana 12.3.

 As of version 0.103.0, SigNoz can be used as a Prometheus data source in Grafana.
 The way to do it is this: